mdo/github-buttons/README.md

 ### Requirements

 `user`<br>
-GitHub username that owns the repo<br>
+GitHub username that owns the repo

 `repo`<br>
 GitHub repository to pull the forks and watchers counts